• About

 stretched out between us

-like pale fabric
+like moth-eaten fabric

 pulled taut